magneticio/vamp.io/content/documentation/tutorials/create-a-workflow.md

 * Paste in the below blueprint YAML and click SAVE

 ```
+name: hello_workflow
+kind: workflow
+breed: hello_workflow
+schedule: daemon
 ```
 The workflow will be deployed and you will see the created events appearing in the Vamp UI EVENTS stream.

 ![](images/screens/v091/events_vampui_hello_workflow_5.png)

 ### Update the running workflow
-Restart workflow features are coming very soon to Vamp, but in Vamp 0.9.1 updates made to the script in the `hello_workflow` breed will not be carried over to the running `hello_workflow` workflow.
+In Vamp 0.9.1, updates made to a breed will not be carried over to an associated workflow.
 Vamp breeds are static artifacts, so updating the breed alone won't have any effect on the running workflow .
-To update a running workflow you need to re-deploy the workflow.
-Let's demonstrate this by updating our workflow so it runs every second.
+To update a running workflow you need to re-deploy the workflow (a restart workflow feature is coming very soon, which makes this much simpler).
+Let's update our running workflow so it runs every second.

 1. Go the BREEDS tab in the Vamp UI
 * Open the `hello_workflow` breed and update the script to set `var period = 1` (this will cause the events to be generated every second)